-- Check if you qualify for a discount fare (children, seniors, students, military, AAA members, etc.)
+- Check if you qualify for any of these discount Amtrak fares:

-- Check Amtrak’s deal page to see if there’s any current promotions available for the Empire Builder
+- Finally, check Amtrak’s deal page to see if there are any current promotions available for the Empire Builder

 Can You Get an Upgrade From Coach to a Roomette Sleeper on Amtrak?